brooklynrail/brooklynrail-platform/content/events/2020/09/joseph-kosuth-with-tom-mcglynn-and-charlotte-kent.md

 title: Joseph Kosuth with Tom McGlynn and Charlotte Kent
 summary: Conceptual artist, Joseph Kosuth will be in conversation with Rail Editor-at-Large, Tom McGlynn and visual culture theorist, Charlotte Kent.
-  We'll conclude with a poetry reading
+  We'll conclude with a poetry reading.
 people:
   - person: joseph-kosuth
     event_bio: >-